Team Contact Information:Denver Nuggets

 Bowen and his wife, Wendy, have a daughter, Isabel, and two sons, Benjamin and Zachary.

-John Beckett enters his second season on the Nuggets coaching staff and he brings along with him extensive coaching, scouting and player development experience.
+John Beckett enters his third season on the Nuggets coaching staff and he brings along with him extensive coaching, scouting and player development experience.

 Prior to coming to Denver, Beckett was an assistant coach with the Delaware 87ers of the NBA Development League.
 In that role, he was responsible for conducting individual pre-game and pre-practice workouts for players; developing player strength-and-conditioning programs; and preparing advanced scouting reports on upcoming opponents.
 He also helped prepare practice plans and provided detailed progress and scouting reports on 87ers players throughout the season.